Tom Harris memorial fundraiser supports kids camps - Vernon Morning Star

 Recently established by Tom Harris Cellular, the Tom Harris Fund for Families has raised $30,000 to send over 200 underprivileged local children to camp this summer through the YMCA Strong Kids Campaign.

 Tom Harris Cellular is Canada’s largest TELUS authorized dealer with 45 locations across British Columbia and Alberta.
-On June 29, celebrations will be held at every store across both provinces.
+Celebrations are being held at every store across both provinces Friday from 11 a.m. to 3 p.m. for the Tom Harris Day of Giving.
+Free BBQ food, treats and coffee will be on site and a portion of all store profits will be donated to the fund to continues Tom Harris’ legacy as a leaders in local philanthropy.
+A list of locations can be found at www.tomharris.com/locations.

-The public is invited to join the celebrations that day where a portion of all profits will be donated to the Tom Harris Fund for Families.
+Staff also went to great heights last weekend with the Fly for Families by skydiving.
+Vernon representatives Reg McClelland and Matthew Newlov skydived as part of the event on Saturday at Okanagan Skydiving.
+Another four Tom Harris Cellular employees also took a leap at Skydive Vancouver Island.

-The Telus Koodo Store at 3503 32nd Street is Vernon’s Tom Harris location.
+An Alberta skydiving event is scheduled for this Saturday with another two employees jumping there.

 “This initiative would have dad bursting with pride and gratitude; young people enjoying summer to the fullest gave him immense joy,” said Tony Harris, son of Tom Harris.